thomaseibner/snowflake-provisioning/README.md

 Where that becomes more powerful is with the privileges granted at the schema level - the RO role at the schema level is granted select on all (and future) tables in the schema.
 This privilege is in turn granted to the RO role at the database level through role inheritance.
 The RW role is granted insert, update, and delete on all (and future) tables in the schema and with the role inheritance the RW role at the database now has more functionality.
+This is why both database and schema role hierarchy for this tool need to be in sync.

+The warehouse object is completely independent from databases and schemas so the naming convention and role hierarchy can be different there as well.
+In the example here we have chosen to use 4 different types of access roles that each represent privileges you may want to separate out.

+### Creating a Functional role

-It is now possible to create a simple functional role using the above illustration of access roles:
+Putting these individual access roles together to form a simple functional role shows how powerful the role hierarchy in Snowflake is:
 ```
 CREATE ROLE IF NOT EXISTS TEST_READER_FR;
 GRANT ROLE _SC_TEST_DB_TEST_SC_RO_AR TO ROLE TEST_READER_FR;